 A full fridge-freezer needs less energy to keep cold as the items inside maintain the temperature.

-You don’t always need to do a food shop to make this happen – simply filling up a container with water will have the same effect, plus this allows you to always have cold water straight from the fridge, saving water when running the tap.
+You don’t always need to do a food shop to make this happen – simply filling up a jug with water for the fridge will have the same effect, plus this allows you to always have cold water straight from the fridge, saving water when running the tap.
 To keep your freezer full why not fill the empty spaces with paper?

 #6 Keep your fridge and freezer warmer